gdsmith/KOstache/guide/kostache.about.md

 Mustache is a logic-less template class.
 It is impossible to embed logic into mustache files.

-This module requires mustache.php and includes it as a git submodule.
-See [Working With Git](tutorials.git) for more information about managing submodules.
+This module requires mustache.php to be in your vendor directory at mustache